-Mysore is a city in the south of India where the source of Astanga, KPJAYI is located.
+Mysore is a city in the south of India where the source of Astanga Yoga, KPJAYI is located.
 Mysore style is the traditional method of learning and practicing Astanga yoga.

 The philosophy behind Mysore style is that we are all different, hence no guided class can fit the needs of everybody.
 Mysore practice builds up independence and confidence, and allows the deeper aspects of yoga to unfold naturally.